appdev-lessons/photogram-gui/content.md

 ## Domain model

-For a quick overview of your database, there's an ERD located in the root-level folder of the application, `erd.png`:
+For a quick overview of your database, here is the entity relationship diagram (ERD):

 ![Domain Model](assets/erd.png)